 - 2.1.
 Case Management.
 Awardee will: - 2.1.1.
 Ensure that all case management activities are: - 2.1.1.1.
 Provided in accordance with 24 C.F.R.
 578.53(3); and - 2.1.1.2.
 Comply with the Tucson Pima Collaboration to End Homelessness COC Program Written Standards established by the CoC ("the written standards").
 The written standards are attached hereto as Exhibit B (15 pages). - 2.1.2.
 Employ at least one (1) FTE qualified case manager to provide services under this Agreement. - 2.1.3.
-Each case manager will: - 2.1.3.1.
+Ensure that each case manager performs the following duties: - 2.1.3.1.
 Within 48 hours of referral, assess individual and household needs of the program participant. - 2.1.3.2.
-Ensure that the program participant completes the Enrolled Program Participant Memorandum of Understanding ("MOU").
-Provide each completed MOU Exhibit C (2 pages) to the SJEC case manager. - 2.1.3.3.
-Work with each program participant to develop the following: - 2.1.3.3.1.
+Work with each program participant to develop the following: - 2.1.3.2.1.
 Case plan.
-The case plan must include clearly defined goals and outcomes focusing on achieving permanent employment and self-sufficiency. - 2.1.3.3.2.
+The case plan must include clearly defined goals and outcomes focusing on achieving permanent employment and self-sufficiency. - 2.1.3.2.2.
 Housing plan.
-The housing plan must map out a path to permanent housing stability. - 2.1.3.3.3.
-A realistic household budget, that includes a savings plan, to ensure that the participant can maintain permanent housing after completing the program. - 2.1.3.4.
-Help arrange and coordinate access to necessary resources to support the goals and objectives identified in the case and housing plans and the budget. - 2.1.3.5.
-Meet a minimum of twice per month to monitor and evaluate progress towards goals and outcomes established in the case plan and adjust plan goals as warranted to ensure success.
-After the program participant is placed in housing, these meetings must occur at the program participant's home. - 2.1.3.6.
+The housing plan must map out a path to permanent housing stability. - 2.1.3.2.3.
+A realistic household budget, that includes a savings plan, to ensure that the participant can maintain permanent housing after completing the program. - 2.1.3.3.
+Help arrange and coordinate access to necessary resources to support the goals and objectives of the program participant as identified in the case and housing plans and the budget. - 2.1.3.4.
+Meet with each program participant a minimum of twice per month to monitor and evaluate progress towards goals and outcomes established in the case plan and adjust plan goals as warranted to ensure success.
+After the program participant is placed in housing, these meetings must occur at the program participant's home. - 2.1.3.5.
 Enter program participant information into the Homeless Management Information System ("HMIS") and any other databases specified by County within two (2) business days of an activities occurrence.
-Activities include, but are not limited to: entry into the program, the date of entry into housing, and exit from the program. - 2.1.3.7.
+Activities include, but are not limited to: entry into the program, the date of entry into housing, and exit from the program. - 2.1.3.6.
 Complete a Full Service Prioritization Decision Assistance Tool ("SPDAT") upon each participant's entry into housing and every ninety (90) days thereafter until the program participant exists the program - 2.1.4.
 Reimburse case managers for the following: - 2.1.4.1.
 Mileage, at approved county rate, for visiting and monitoring program participants. - 2.1.4.2.
 Costs associated with accompanying program participants on public transportation.